Vepp1/fortunato/README.md

   ## Testing

-The website passed in all tests with a high performance and accessibility.
-The only attribute that can me improved is the image format.
-The images need to be converted to a modern formact.
+The website passed in all tests with a high performance, presenting no bugs.

 ### Validator Testing